 hospitalizations for late stage dementia

-Consider exploring the fascinating situation regarding hospital admissions for advanced dementia care.
+Please investigate the fascinating scenario of hospital admissions for advanced dementia care.

 We've all heard the debates, the statistics, and the conflicting opinions.
 But have we truly explored the nuances and complexities of this issue?